worldline/vuejs-training/docs/components/README.md

     },
     say(message) {
       // if a method is independent of the instance (no reference to 'this')
-      // it is relevant to outsource it in a separate module alert(message + "!");
+      // then it could be relevant to move it to a separate module alert(message + "!");
     }
   }